tc-seiko/tc-seiko.github.io/_posts/2018-06-30-structuring-deep-learning-projects.md

   * If issues, change validation and test sets and go back to step 4.

 ## Acknowledgements
-This post is inspired by the [deeplearning.ai](https://deeplearning.ai) coursera specialization as well as the [Practical Deep Learning for Coders](https://course.fast.ai/) course.
+This post is inspired by my experiences in the [deeplearning.ai](https://deeplearning.ai) Coursera specialization as well as the [Practical Deep Learning for Coders](https://course.fast.ai/) course.
 Many thanks to Andrew Ng and Jeremy Howard for their hard work as educators.

 ## Footnotes
 [^1]: This learning rate decay is in addition to the effective decay that is part of the Adam optimizer.